dynatrace-oss/barista/libs/barista-components/filter-field/README.md

 <ba-live-example name="DtExampleFilterFieldAsync"></ba-live-example>

+## Server side filtered partial options

+When loading data asynchronously, there might be the need to filter the options on the server side, as there simply are too many options to return at once.
+You can do this by initially setting the `async: true` property.
+For every response you get with the server side filtered data, you need to set the `partial: true` property, when replacing the datasource with the partially loaded data.

+<ba-live-example name="DtExampleFilterFieldPartial"></ba-live-example>

 ## Unique free-text or range options

 It is possible to set a free-text or range option to be unique.
 So it can only